Homosexual behavior in animals: Elephants

 African and Asian male elephants will engage in same-sex bonding and mounting.
 Such encounters are often associated with affectionate interactions, such as kissing, trunk intertwining, and placing trunks in each other's mouths.
 Male elephants, who often live apart from the general herd, often form "companionships", consisting of an older individual and one or sometimes two younger males with sexual behavior being an important part of the social dynamic.
 Unlike heterosexual relations, which are always of a fleeting nature, the relationships between males may last for years.
 The encounters are analogous to heterosexual bouts, one male often extending his trunk along the other's back and pushing forward with his tusks to signify his intention to mount.
 Same-sex relations are common and frequent in both sexes, with Asiatic elephants in captivity devoting roughly 45% of sexual encounters to same-sex activity.

 Giraffes

 Male giraffes have been observed to engage in remarkably high frequencies of homosexual behavior.
 After aggressive "necking", it is common for two male giraffes to caress and court each other, leading up to mounting and climax.
 Such interactions between males have been found to be more frequent than heterosexual coupling.
 In one study, up to 94% of observed mounting incidents took place between two males.
 The proportion of same sex activities varied between 30 and 75%, and at any given time one in twenty males were engaged in non-combative necking behavior with another male.
 Only 1% of same-sex mounting incidents occurred between females.

+Humpback whales

+In 2022, photographers captured the first-ever images of humpback whales mating, both of which were males, off the coast of Maui.
+The whales were observed for 30 minutes, with one whale using its penis to penetrate the genital slit of the other.